AcademySoftwareFoundation/opencue.io/content/en/docs/User guides/submitting-jobs.md

     you're using for this layer in the job.

 1. Select the required **Services** from the available list for your job.

+    OpenCue matches jobs with machines, based on the selected service.

 1. Review the summary information in **Submission Details** to verify your settings.